-- Our Director Nigel joins in workshops of the NHS London Regional Diabetes Network that is developing 13 NHS diabetes service transformation projects across London.
+- Our Director Nigel joins in workshops of the NHS London Regional Diabetes Network that is helping to develop NHS diabetes service transformation projects across London.

 - We are registered members of OnMedica, an online medical publication for health professionals where research and good practice news is peer-reviewed.
 Also of OpenClinical, a world-wide community of users, researchers and suppliers, that disseminates tools for building digital healthcare apps.

-- We use lessons learnt from good practice in healthcare in Britain and abroad, from e.g. the UK Care Quality Commission (CQC), Diabetes UK, British Heart Foundation, Public Health England, World Health Org., etc., who are all quoted in our Evidence page.
+- We use lessons learnt from good practice in healthcare in Britain and abroad, from e.g. the UK Care Quality Commission (CQC), Diabetes UK, British Heart Foundation, Public Health England, Primary Care Diabetes Society, World Health Org., etc., who are all quoted in our Evidence page.

 4. Our team of people

-Nigel Crawford MA CITP CMC is the founding Director of non-profit social enterprise Diabetes-cutmyrisks.co.uk Ltd. He is a Chartered IT Professional who, as a patient advocate, assists the London Regional Diabetes Network, a SW London NHS CCG, and UK diabetes research teams as a member of the PPI team at the NIHR Oxford Biomedical Research Centre – Diabetes & Metabolism Theme.
+Nigel Crawford MA CITP CMC is the founding Director of non-profit social enterprise Diabetes-cutmyrisks.co.uk Ltd. He is a Chartered IT Professional who, as a patient advocate, assists the London Regional Diabetes Network, a London NHS CCG, and UK diabetes research teams as a member of the PPI team at the NIHR Oxford Biomedical Research Centre – Diabetes & Metabolism Theme.
 He is the lead author of this website.